-In order to ensure a safe, comfortable and cozy babywearing experience, be sure to read and follow all warnings, instructions and safety tips found in your manual and online before placing your baby in the Baby K’tan.
+In order to ensure aafe, comfortable and cozy babywearing experience, be sure to read and follow all warnings, instructions and baby carrier safety tips found in your manual and online before placing your baby in the Baby K’tan baby carrier.

-As per the Baby Carrier Industry standards, the minimum weight limit on the Baby K’tan Baby Carrier is 8lbs.
-This minimum assists in stressing the use of extra care and safety when using a baby carrier with a newborn infant.
-While worn properly, the Baby K’tan can be very beneficial for newborns and kangaroo care with preemies - consult an expert or doctor if your infant was born with a low birth weight, such as a preemie or twins, or if your infant has respiratory illness or other respiratory problems.
+The weight limit on the Baby K’tan Baby Carrier is birth (8lbs) to 35lbs (under 8lbs please consult a healthcare professional), so you can begin using the Baby K'tan right away with a newborn.
+Be sure to use extra care and safety when using a baby carrier with a newborn infant; ensure that baby's face is always visible, with an open airway, and chin is not pressed into his/her chest.
+While worn properly, the Baby K’tan carrier can be very beneficial for newborns and Kangaroo Care with preemies.
+Consult an expert or doctor if your infant was born with a low birth weight, such as a preemie or twins, or if your infant has respiratory illness or other respiratory problems.
 Extra vigilance is required with these babies.

 Check to make sure you can fit your finger between baby's chin and chest to ensure that baby’s airway is not restricted.